germangarces/TAPIv2_TagEnforcement_PoC/README.md

 #### 3. Create the IAM role and service account

 We won't create a policy.
-We will use AWS-managed `ResourceGroupsandTagEditorFullAccess` policy.
+We will use AWS-managed policies:
+- `ResourceGroupsandTagEditorFullAccess`
+- `ReadOnlyAccess`

 Create and associate IAM Role